I’ve been wanting to plant a perennial garden for many years. It was never a priority, and with small babies, it always got pushed to the backburner.

 I love me some lilies.
 Asiatic lilies are hardy to zone 2 and multiply quickly.
 They have 3-6 flowers per stem, and the petals are often spotted.

 Here where we live we get good snow coverage, so they are well insulated during the winter.
 Lilies need an insulated barrier over winter.
 If you live in a zone 2 area with little snow cover, make sure to mulch them well in the fall.

 Delphiniums require 6-8 hours of sun a day, while the roots like cool, moist shade.
 They bloom for most of the summer and are commonly used in borders or background plants.

 One of the hardiest perennials around, taller varieties might need staking to prevent them from falling over.

 Most fruit that we grow is perennials.
 My favorite perennial fruit is strawberries.
 Rhubarb has also done well here.

 Be sure to buy a hardy cherry.
 The one I’ve had the most success with so far is Romeo Cherry.

 Kent is a June Bearing variety that does exceptional in zone 2.
 Seascape is an everbearing type that will produce strawberries in early summer and late fall.
 They prefer sandy soil.

 Rhubarb loves rich soil!
+Technically a vegetable, rhubarb plants are really easy to divide.
 Our rhubarb has never done better than after we added manure.
 It’s thriving now.